Heartland 2050 Mini-Grant Program

 Applications

-See the policy guide and call for projects page for more information on how to apply for a Heartland 2050 Mini-Grant.
+Visit theĀ Transportation Improvement Program page and select the most recent report to see the policy guide and information on how to apply for a Heartland 2050 Mini-Grant.